mucsi96/gulp-jasmine-livereload-task/README.md

 files        Source files and specs jasmine      Jasmine version.
 Default: 2.2.
 Supported versions: 1.3, 2.0, 2.1, 2.2
 livereload   Livereload server port.
-Default: 35729
+Default: 35729 host         Host name.
+If need to be served port         Port number.
+If need to be served
 ```

 ## License